 “Since I have begun working as a supervisor, I have loved the additional responsibilities that I have taken on.
 My job at CAMBUS has become so much more than just a ‘student job’.
 I am gaining valuable experience that I know I will use in my future career.”

 Brescia reflecting on International Women’s Day said, “International Women’s Day is a day to recognize all the wonderful women that are so frequently underappreciated.
 Everyday should be International Women’s Day.
 Reach out everyday to the women in your life and make them feel valued.”

 Megan F. | Scheduling & Personnel Assistant, April 2018 - current

 (hired May 2017)

-“What I really like about my [leadership] position is I get to know the inner workings of CAMBUS, as most information pass through me at some point or another.
+“What I really like about my [leadership] position is I get to know the inner workings of CAMBUS, as most information has to pass through me at some point or another.
 My position is mainly tedious work - as in entering information we have on paper and putting it into our computer systems – but I also transform meaningless data into meaningful statistics,” says Megan.

 “The people here have literally become a second family…When I say I'm going to work, I'm not bummed out by it because I know my friends will be up at the hub.”

 Cassidy S. | Driver, December 2019 - current

 “This position has taught me to fail gracefully.
 I used to be petrified of failure, but this position has taught me to reconstruct the way I approach it and learn from my mistakes.
 I evaluate what changes I can make, ask for input, adjust and share my learning with others.
 This skill makes me a more effective leader because it shows that I am adaptable and can grow with an organization’s needs.
 This skill has translated into my academics because it has taught be that mistakes are a necessary part of life.”